fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

     <figcaption>On the left the movie detail with wrong toolbar and poster size (before) and on the right toolbar and poster use the whole width (after).</figcaption>
 </figure>

 To fix the issues with the safe area on landscape mode, I constrained the toolbar to not respect the safe area and to use the superview instead.
 The reason for this is, that toolbars automatically respect safe areas.
 The `UIBarButtonItems` are positioned respecting the safe area, so they have enough space on both sides.
-It doesn't matter when small parts of the poster are not visible, so I set constraints to the superview on both sides.
+It doesn’t matter when small parts of the poster are not visible, so I set constraints to the superview on both sides.

 ### Fix Table View Background Color